waackph/Game-Content-Tool/README.md

 Modify package.json so nodemon will update server side stuff if some code changed.

 Add `app.js` File and set port and index route entry point.

+To interact with react frontend and dont vandalate CORS policy `npm install cors` needs to be installed.

 Execute express application: `npm run app`